dissoc/cloboss/docs/guides/web.md

 ## The Namespaces

-The primary namespace, [[immutant.web]], includes the two main functions you'll use to run your handlers:
+The primary namespace, [[cloboss.web]], includes the two main functions you'll use to run your handlers:

 * `run` - runs your handler in a specific environment, responding to